dtu-qmcm/qmcm_handbook/quarto_project/phd_timeline.md

 ### Dissemination of your research

 Dissemination is anything related to broadcasting your research, ranging from conference posters and presentations to writing scientific publications.
 A **minimum** of 420 hours has to be planned for dissemination if your research.
 As an average, you can allocated 50 hours for conference participation and a poster or presentation, and 100 hours for writing and publishing a scientific article.
+Visit the [Conferences](conferences.md) page for a full overview of conferences.

 ### Supervision